Check and Test Regular Expressions

 (?:xyz)Non-capturing group of characters

-[xyz]Matches any one character from the set x, y, or z
+[xyz]Matches any single character from the set x, y, or z

 [^xyz]Matches any character *not* in the set x, y, or z